rhu682/blender-vanishing-point-tool/README.md

 # TODO
 ## Workflow draft:
 - [X] Import image as plane - We are not implementing this; the user has to do it themselves.
-- [X] Create camera to be orthographically aligned with image
 - [X] make a plane and align to a perspective in the image
 - [X] select image and plane and hit an operator
 - [ ] do vanishing point and camera calculations (seperate function, requires math) (function solve2VP in testscript.py)